Team-Atelier/Project-Atelier/README.md

 ```
 3. Open two separate terminal tabs:

- - On one terminal tab run the command:
+ - On the first terminal tab, run the command:
 ```
 npm run server-dev
 ```

- - On one terminal tab run the command:
+ - On the other terminal tab, run the command:

 ```
  npm run client-dev